-replaced with another.
-Moreover, in recent times, it has become apparent that the experiments do not even need to involve any direct interaction between the electrons and the apparatus used to monitor the slits, so there is no place for the kind of quantum/classical explanation given above.
-What is learned from this is that if we gain knowledge by whatever means, of which slit the electron passes through or, in other words, if we know which slit the electron goes through, then the observed pattern of the screen is the same as found with bullets: no interference, with $P{12}(x) = P_1(x) + P_2(x)$ .
+In fact, as far as we know any experiment that can be devised - either a real experiment or a gedanken experiment - that attempts to determine which slit the electron passes through always results in the disappearance of the interference pattern.
+In other words, if we know which slit the electron goes through, then the observed pattern of the screen is the same as found with bullets: no interference, with $P{12}(x) = P_1(x) + P_2(x)$ .
 Confirming that the electrons definitely go through one slit or another, which is a property that we expect particles to possess, then results in the electrons behaving as particles do.
-If we do not look, then we are left with the uncomfortable thought that in some sense each electron passes through both slits, resulting in the formation of an interference pattern, the signature of wave motion.
+If we do not look, then in some sense each electron passes through both slits, resulting in the formation of an interference pattern, the signature of wave motion.
 Thus, the electrons behave either like particles or like waves, depending on what it is that is being observed, a dichotomy that is known as wave-particle duality.

-The fact that any experiment that determines which slit the electron passes through always results in the disappearance of the interference pattern suggests that there is a deep physical principle at play here - a law or laws of nature - that overrides, irrespective of the physical setup, any attempt to both watch where the particles are, and to observe the interference effects.
-The laws are the laws of quantum mechanics, and one of their consequences is the uncertainty principle, that is $\Delta x \Delta p \ge \frac{1}{2}\hbar$ .
-It can be argued that pinning down the position of an electron well enough to say that it is passing through a particular slit amounts to specifying its x position to within $\Delta x \le d/2$ , where d is the separation of the slits.
-But doing so implies that there is an uncertainty in the sideways momentum of the electron given by $\Delta p \ge \hbar/d$ .
-The argument then proceeds as for the Heisenberg microscope, that is, since the electrons have a total momentum $p = h/\lambda$ , this amounts to a change in direction through an angle
+The fact that any experiment that determines which slit the electron passes through always results in the disappearance of the interference pattern suggests that there is a deep physical principle at play here - a law of nature - that overrides any attempt to both watch where the particles are, and to observe the interference effects.
+The principle is the uncertainty principle.
+It can be argued that pinning down the position of an electron to be passing through a particular slit amounts to specifying its x position to within $\Delta x \approx d/2$ , where d is the separation of the slits.
+But doing so implies that there is an uncertainty in the sideways momentum of the electron given by $\Delta p_x \approx 2\hbar/d$ .
+Since the electrons have a total momentum p, this amounts to a change in direction through an angle

-$$\Delta\theta = \frac{\Delta p}{p} \stackrel{>}{\sim} \frac{\lambda}{2\pi d} \tag{4.10}$$
+$$\Delta \theta = \frac{\Delta p_x}{p} \approx \frac{\lambda}{\pi d} \tag{4.6}$$